 Alternatively, you can get a perpetual license for Lightworks Create or Pro with a one-off payment - yours with no on-going costs, but no feature updates that new versions will bring.

-Premiere Pro vs Lightworks: Alternative video editors
+Adobe Premiere Pro vs Lightworks: Alternatives

 In the video editing arena, it’s not just Premiere Pro vs Lightworks on the billing.
 There are lots of editors out there to match a range of skill-levels, budgets, and uses.